Managing Agents

-You can create, modify, and delete Agents via the agents page in the Soveren app.
+You can create DAR Sensors via the sensors page in the Soveren app.

 Name

-You can also automate the naming of your clusters in Soveren by setting the names of the clusters in your configuration files.
+You can automate the naming of your Soveren Sensors in your configuration files.

 Token

-allows the Soveren app to identify the Agent during communication.
+The token allows the Soveren app to identify the Sensor during communication.

 We utilize Helm for deployment.
 The installation procedure is as follows: